linode/apl-docs/docs/get-started/installation/linode.md

 Follow the post installation steps [here](post-install-steps.md).

 :::tip
-Like to learn how to use Application Platform for LKE?
+Like to learn how to use App Platform for LKE?
 Go through the [Get Started labs](../labs/labs-overview.md)
 :::

 ## Known issues